0xD3bt/Trench-Tools/docs/EXTENSION.md

 ```

 Download `trench-tools-extension.zip` from the [`extension-latest` GitHub release](https://github.com/0xD3bt/Trench-Tools/releases/tag/extension-latest), unzip it, and load the unzipped `trench-tools-extension` folder.
 Chrome/Edge cannot load the zip directly.

+The packaged zip is not an auto-updating store install.
+After each Trench Tools patch, download the latest zip again, replace the old unzipped folder, and click reload for Trench Tools on `chrome://extensions` or `edge://extensions`.

 If you already cloned the full repository, you can load this source folder instead: